PaloAltoNetworks/google-cloud-multi-hub-tutorial/README.md

 # Secure Google Cloud Hub-and-Spoke with VM-Series

 This tutorial shows how to deploy and scale Palo Alto Networks VM-Series Next Generation Firewall with Terraform to secure a multi-hub and spoke architecture in Google Cloud.
-This architecture uses two hub networks enabling you to onboard more spoke networks.
-This enables you to secure more spoke networks (25 spokes per hub) while providing transitive routing among the spoke networks.
+This architecture uses two hub networks enabling you to secure more spoke networks (25 spokes per hub) while providing transitive routing among all the connected spokes.

 This tutorial is intended for network administrators, solution architects, and security professionals who are familiar with [Compute Engine](https://cloud.google.com/compute) and [Virtual Private Cloud (VPC) networking](https://cloud.google.com/vpc).